laur89/awesome-stars/README.md

 - [Rem0o/FanControl.Releases](https://github.com/Rem0o/FanControl.Releases) - This is the release repository for Fan Control, a highly customizable fan controlling software for Windows.
 - [threedesigns/printNC](https://github.com/threedesigns/printNC) - 100% Free and Open Source, the PrintNC is the next generation of high performance, affordable CNC machines
-- [misprit7/PCB-Business-Card](https://github.com/misprit7/PCB-Business-Card) - A PCB business card for me.
+- [misprit7/PCB-Business-Card](https://github.com/misprit7/PCB-Business-Card) - My custom PCB business card
 - [iguanajuice/sway-font-awesome](https://github.com/iguanajuice/sway-font-awesome) - Icons in sway's title bars using Font Awesome and Nerd Fonts Symbols
 - [brannondorsey/wifi-cracking](https://github.com/brannondorsey/wifi-cracking) - Crack WPA/WPA2 Wi-Fi Routers with Airodump-ng and Aircrack-ng/Hashcat
 - [GEIGEIGEIST/TOTEM](https://github.com/GEIGEIGEIST/TOTEM) - TOTEM is a 38 keys column-staggered split keyboard.
 It meant to be used with a SEEED XIAO BLE or RP2040